yousefelsherbiny/learning-git/README.md

 Get The Status And Check The Files If It Tracked Or Not

+### git branch

+get the branches of the repo in local repo

 ## Before Sending To The Local Repo

 ### git add \* or git add "/specific file"